 We can’t afford to ignore the plight of our farmers, the farmers who feed our growing population and steward the most precious asset we have in the country, our farmland.
 Only about 1 percent of our population farms today.
 The average farmer is 58 years old.
 As they retire over the next 20 years, 340 million acres will transition.
 To farming, maybe, but perhaps not.
 There are not enough new and beginning farmers to take their place.
 Farmland is expensive, so it often goes to developers.
 Putting farmers out of business ahead of their time and ahead of the benefits of solutions now just being put into place to get more new farmers on the land is short sided, to say the least.

 We can’t afford to ignore the fate of our farmland — 2.3 billion acres that feed our growing population and provide fuel, fiber, flood mitigation by slowing the flow and filtering water from extreme weather events, and a carbon sink that is a significant climate change mitigation tool, capable of drawing down up to 2,000 tons of carbon per acre per year when managed correctly.
 Put to work, agricultural land in this world could sequester 20 percent of the world’s greenhouse gas emissions.
 Farmland sustains us, our loved ones, our friends and neighbors.
 It sustains our society and it sustains our planet.
-However, the conversion of farmland to development is occurring at an alarming rate — 31 million acres between 1992 and 2012 lost in the U.S. to development, 175 acres per hour, 3 acres a minute.
+However, the conversion of farmland to development is occurring at an alarming rate — 2000 acres of agricultural land is lost every day.
+Eleven million acres have been paved over, fragmented. or converted to poorly planned residential, commercial, and industrial uses between 2001 and 2016 alone (Updated May 2020).
 It’s unsustainable.
 We will cease to exist as a society — the society we know anyway — if we don’t reverse this trend.

 Solutions exist.
 Development can be smart.
 Farmland can be protected.
 More productive and more profitable farming practices can save our soil and our climate.
 Trade instead of aid.
 And a concerted effort in the form of training, innovative taxation and land protection programs aimed at getting new and beginning farms on the land are available to package up for an agricultural policy focused on the future, bereft of ideology, cognizant of external costs and protective and corrective of the current conditions.
 We just have to be brave.
 Put down our swords.
 And, pick up our sickles.